A Close Call on the Tennis Court

 “Hey Bud, looks like you’re having a heart attack!” the burly paramedic said as he monitored the mobile ECG machine hooked up to me.
 I wasn’t about to dispute his conclusion; I didn’t feel that great!
 He briefly consulted with his two colleagues, who seemed to concur with his determination that they needed to get me to a hospital.

 “Now it feels like an 8.0,” I volunteered, referring to my increasing chest tightness and general discomfort.
 Meanwhile, the lead paramedic had contacted the hospital.
-About 45 minutes had passed since I first sat down to take a break.
+About 45 minutes had elapsed since I took a break.

 “Dr. Singh will see you.
 You are lucky; he’s one of the best,” the paramedic said as he got off the phone and prepped the stretcher.